 The wars don’t directly involve the prairie dogs on the preserve.
-There are two local farmers who want them on their property, and feel strongly that they not only belong on the prairie, but are an important part of the ecosystem.
+There are two local farmers who want them on their property and feel strongly that they not only belong on the prairie but are an important part of the ecosystem.
 Which, traditionally, they have been.
-When they eat grass around the burrows, and snip off tall grass surrounding their town to more easily see predators, the dogs are reducing competition for other plants, especially flowers, whose seeds then feed the endangered prairie chicken and other birds.
-The steady clipping of plants also insures a continual crop of new shoots, which have more protein and nitrogen than mature stalks.
+When they eat grass around the burrows and snip off tall grass surrounding their town to more easily see predators, the dogs are reducing competition for other plants, especially flowers, whose seeds then feed the endangered prairie chicken and other birds.
+The steady clipping of plants also ensures a continual crop of new shoots, which have more protein and nitrogen than mature stalks.

 Land use issues are everywhere, and though the west is famous for them, eastern towns and cities have plenty to contend with.
 There are so many layers to all of these controversies: taste and preference, the common good and how that’s defined, the rights of owners, the rights of neighbors, the rights of the earth, the economic ramifications of limitations on use, the peace and prosperity of the community.
 And that’s just a handful of possible concerns.
 As I visit different prairies I have no doubt other aspects of these same tensions will show up.